Pfff. You think you know?

 You may as well be wielding a chainsaw if you're using a contractor generator.

-Now especially if you are one of the clueless wonders above and YOU park close/next to others, you DEFINITELY shouldn't be pulling out your contractor generator.
+Now, this rings especially true if you are one of the clueless wonders above and YOU park close/next to others, you DEFINITELY shouldn't be pulling out your contractor generator.

 We have to be very blunt here because the numbers of people who still do this means that they aren't hearing it and still don't understand.